smoothsec/dev/README.md

                        You can replace the original suricata init script with this script when it is implemented.
 Make sure to make it execuable before use.

+tips.info - Tips for using and manage SmoothSec